askomics/flaskomics/docs/federation.md

 ```

 !!!
 Warning
     Abstractor scan all things in the SPARQL endpoint.
-You may review the generated file to delete unwanted things.
+You may wish to review the generated file to delete unwanted things.

 ## Integrate external abstraction into AskOmics